Hindu Funeral Services in Livermore

 - Proper dress attire.
 It is customary for those attending the funeral ceremony to wear white clothing.
 The clothing should look casual and not too fancy.

 - Prayers and hymns.
 The decedent’s family will sing hymns, recite prayers and participate in the chanting of mantras.
-These actions help create positive energy that allow the soul to leave the body at the highest state.
+These actions help create positive energy that then allow the soul to leave the body at the highest state.

 - At Hindu funerals, flowers will adorn the decedent’s body.
 Family members will choose flowers based on their symbolism and the health benefits they wish to pass on to their loved one as he or she enters the next life.